aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 ### **Creating Pie Charts**

 Pie charts are best used to show the part-to-whole relationship in data, especially when the data contains categorical labels with numeric values.
-However, if your data contains many parts or labels, you may want to consider using a bar chart instead
+However, if your data contains many parts or labels, you may want to consider using a bar chart instead.

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/java/com.aspose.slides/Presentation) class.
 1. Obtain a slide's reference by its index.